azat-co/aws-intermediate/labs/3-form-the-cloud.md

 {
   "AWSTemplateFormatVersion" : "2010-09-09",

-  "Description" : "AWS CloudFormation Sample Template AutoScalingMultiAZWithNotifications: Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache Web Serever.
+  "Description" : "AWS CloudFormation Sample Template AutoScalingMultiAZWithNotifications: Create a multi-az, load balanced and Auto Scaled sample web site running on an Apache Web Server.
 The application is configured to span all Availability Zones in the region and is Auto-Scaled based on the CPU utilization of the web servers.
 Notifications will be sent to the operator email address on scaling events.
 The instances are load balanced with a simple health check against the default web page. **WARNING** This template creates one or more Amazon EC2 instances and an Elastic Load Balancer.
 You will be billed for the AWS resources used if you create a stack from this template.",

   "Parameters" : {
     "InstanceType" : {